Our mind and body is linked by our nervous system and stress and anxiety can have a great effect on all our bodily functions.

 Hypnotherapy is recognised and recommended as an effective and safe treatment for IBS by NHS NICE guidelines.

-Please get in touch if you have any questions or would like to book and I’ll get back to you as soon as possible.
+I’ll get back to you as soon as possible.
 All shared personal information remains completely confidential.